tinyantstudio/SimpleUnityVideoPlayer/README.md

 ## Using "GPU" - using comamnd buffer (IssuePluginCustomTextureUpdateV2)

-no need to create different render-api-backend to update texture.
+we can use CommandBuffer.IssuePluginCustomTextureUpdateV2 Send a texture update event to a native code plugin.so there no need to create different render-api-backend to update texture, it's a common way.

 native side
 ```